tomadanelia/Jarvis/finplan.md

 **Iteration 0: Foundation & Shared Types**

 *   **Step 0.1: Project Structure & Common Types**
+    *(This prompt likely remains the same - ensure `ts-node` is added as a dev dep to backend if it wasn't before)*
     ```text
     # Prompt 0.1: Project Foundation and Shared Types